-As a staunch anti-communist, novelist Ayn Rand was no stranger to J Edgar Hoover’s FBI.
-Files recently released to Mike Best date back as early as 1947, where we find this rather charming review of Rand’s first literary hit.
+As a staunch anti-communist, novelist Ayn Rand was no stranger to J. Edgar Hoover’s Federal Bureau of Investigation.
+Files recently released to Emma Best date back as early as 1947, where we find this rather charming review of Rand’s first literary hit.

 In fact, Rand appears to have been in not infrequent correspondence with the Bureau, sending clippings concerning books she suspected of engendering communist beliefs …